 |To Asia in Qantas/Japan Airlines First Class||60,000||$1056 USD|

 |To the US in Qantas/AA Business Class||80,000||$1408 USD|

 *All redemption prices are in USD, one-way, and don’t include booking fees, taxes, and other charges

 Using AAdvantage miles for Qatar Airways

-If you want to fly Qatar Airways Qsuites from Australia to Europe or the USA, then AAdvantage miles are a great option.
-This is because Qantas Frequent Flyer usually only offers one Business reward seat out of Australia, which is no good for couples or groups.
-But through AAdvantage, you can access up to four seats per flight!
+If you want to fly Qatar Airways Qsuites from Australia to Europe or the USA, then AAdvantage miles are a great option, thanks to low pricing from Australia to Europe.